ivoyager/planetarium/README.md

 Help us grow the community by following us on [Twitter](https://twitter.com/IVoygr) and [Facebook](https://www.facebook.com/IVoygr/).
 Exchange ideas and give and receive help on our [Forum](https://ivoyager.dev/forum).
 Report bugs ([here](https://github.com/ivoyager/ivoyager-bugs/issues)) and astronomical inaccuracies ([here](https://github.com/ivoyager/ivoyager-astronomical-inaccuracies/issues)).
 Contribute to code via pull requests at our repositories: https://github.com/ivoyager.

 ### How can I support this effort financially?
-Please visit our [GitHub Sponsors page!](https://github.com/sponsors/charliewhitfield) **GitHub will match your contributions dollar for dollar throughout 2020!** Become a Mercury Patron for $2/month!
+Please visit our [GitHub Sponsors page!](https://github.com/sponsors/charliewhitfield) **GitHub will match your contributions dollar for dollar throughout 2020!** Become a Mercury Patron for $2 per month!
 Or, if you are a company, please consider sponsoring us as a Saturn or Jupiter Patron.
 Goal #1: Make I, Voyager into a non-profit entity.
 This will shield us from tax liability, allow us to apply for grants and secure the organization's existence into the future.

 ### Where did I, Voyager come from?
 Creator and lead programmer Charlie Whitfield stumbled into the Godot Engine in November, 2017.
 By December there were TestCubes orbiting bigger TestCubes orbiting one really big TestCube*.
 The name "I, Voyager" was inspired by **[Pale Blue Dot](https://www.planetary.org/explore/space-topics/earth/pale-blue-dot.html)**, an image of Earth taken by Voyager 1 from 6.4 billion kilometers away.
 The name is a play on "Voyager 1" and in honor of the Voyager Program.
 I, Voyager became an open-source project on Carl Sagan's birthday, November 9, 2019.